 A retrospective is the ceremony held by a project team at the end of a project’s iteration to discuss what was successful the project, where there could be improvements and how the successes and improvements can be incorporated into future projects.

-In Project retrospective, the project team should devote time to evaluate a completed project and learn from both the successes and failures of the project so that the team and organization can improve how they execute their project in the future to enhance their operational efficiency.
+In Project retrospective, the project team should devote time to evaluate a completed project and learn from both the successes and failures of the project so that the team and organization can improve on how they execute their project in the future to enhance their operational efficiency.

 The retrospective ideas include the following: